Inside: Many beekeepers feed their bees organic sugar believing they are doing the best possible thing. But is organic sugar better for bees?

-A number of beekeepers have said they feed their bees organic sugar (usually organic evaporated cane juice) and they firmly believe they are doing the best possible thing for their bees.
-Other folks are horrified at the idea because these products are not pure white and, therefore, contain impurities that may cause honey bee dysentery.
+A number of beekeepers say they feed their bees organic sugar (usually organic evaporated cane juice).
+They firmly believe they are doing the best possible thing for their bees.
+But other folks are horrified at the idea because these products are not pure white and, therefore, contain impurities that may cause honey bee dysentery.
 So which side is right?

-So while feeding bees any sugar is “unnatural,” bees can actually survive long periods of confinement eating nothing but refined white sugar and come out healthy in the spring.
+While feeding bees any sugar is “unnatural,” bees can actually survive long periods of confinement eating nothing but refined white sugar.
+Since they depend on sugars for energy alone, they come out healthy in the spring.
 The same may not be true of evaporated cane juice—organic or not.

-My guess, based on the way the products are manufactured, it that organic sugar is better for bees than brown sugar but not as good as standard refined white sugar.
+Based on the way the products are manufactured, organic sugar is better for bees than brown sugar but not as good as standard refined white sugar.

 - Much of the tan color left in organic sugar is the result of not using bleach—which is a good thing.
-However, more nutrients remain in evaporated cane juice than remain in refined white sugar and some of these nutrients can definitely contribute to honey bee dysentery.
-Remember that, unlike human dysentery, honey bee dysentery is not caused by a pathogen, rather it is caused by improper diet and lack of “facilities.”
+However, more nutrients remain in evaporated cane juice than remain in refined white sugar.
+And some of these nutrients can definitely contribute to honey bee dysentery.
+Remember that, unlike human dysentery, honey bee dysentery is not caused by a pathogen.
+Honey bee dysentery is caused by an improper diet and lack of “facilities” during the winter months.

 Other issues surround organic sugar, of course.
 I use it in my kitchen because it is raised from non-GMO plants without pesticides . . . and because it’s not bleached.
 Since I don’t cook with much sugar, the price premium is a minor issue.
 But I would never feed it to bees.
-Not only do I not want to pay the exorbitant price, but it is not nearly as good for them as plain old refined white sugar.
+Not only do I not want to pay the exorbitant price, but it’s not as good for them as plain refined white sugar.

 Honey Bee Suite